butla/bultrowicz.com/cv/curriculum_vitae.en.md

 tasked with developing a web application for designing telecom infrastructure and an automated initial configuration of Cisco and Juniper routers.
-To do that we had to work intensely with BT engineers from various teams, piecing together the knowledge about about company's current processes, and helping design the requested solution, that was supposed to fit into a grander project.
+To do that we had to work intensely with BT engineers from various teams, piecing together the knowledge about company's current processes, and helping design the requested solution, that was supposed to fit into a grander project.

 We were all supposed to be universal developers, writing code, preparing its deployments